 - Free SEO tools listings here, here, here, and here.

 - Free PPC ads with Google Grants for Adwords

 There are certainly good free SEO tools, but most will likely have some limitations simply because they are free.
 But free is always a good place to learn and get started!

-In summary, SEO is a powerful marketing channel your non-profit organization.
+In summary, customized SEO is a powerful marketing channel your non-profit organization.
 It's a lot to take in, and an SEO consultant is a great resource in helping you and your organization grow its online presence.
 Why wait?
 It's time to enlist the help of SEO in accomplishing your non-profit mission.